ipfs/ipfs-blog/src/_blog/2023-05-ipfs-unresponsive-nodes-incident.md

 The error didn’t seem like one that would trigger widespread panic, since PUT and GET operations were completing successfully.
 We were seeing slower performance than normal and had been investigating whether [recent changes with Hydra boosters](https://discuss.ipfs.tech/t/dht-hydra-peers-dialling-down-non-bridging-functionality-on-2022-12-01/15567) had bigger impact than we were expecting.
 That was until a physical meeting of our engineering teams, where we allocated some “hack time” to play around with the codebase and one of the items on the agenda was to figure out where this error comes from.

-## Incident Diagnosis: what is happening ⁉️
+## ❓ Incident Diagnosis: what is happening

-We quickly realized that this was a resource manager issue where the remote node is hitting a limit and closing the connection.
+We quickly realized that [this was a resource manager issue where the remote node is hitting a limit and closing the connection](https://github.com/libp2p/go-libp2p/issues/1928).
 After some more digging and looking into the details of the resource manager and the error itself (i.e., `cannot reserve **in**bound connection`), we understood the root cause of the issue within the resource manager and that it was related to the remote node.
 It turns out that the resource manager was manually misconfigured by a very large percentage of nodes to values that were not in the default configuration by the “vanilla” version of the resource manager that shipped with `kubo-v0.17`.

 As mentioned earlier, the GET and PUT operations were completing successfully, so the next step was to identify the scale of the problem.
 Our main goals were to figure out: